Scottish Sprint Cup Preview, Tips, Runners & Trends

 • Acclamation (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Burning Thread in 2011, winning for Tim Etherington at odds of 50/1 under the guidance of Dale Swift.
-Looking at the runners at the head of the market over the last 20 renewals there have been 6 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find you a bet on the 2025 Scottish Sprint Cup.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 5 winning favourites in the race.
+Whilst we wait for the 2026 Scottish Sprint Cup, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Scottish Sprint Cup